Doctors Accused of Failing to Detect Stent Movement

 The case involves an esophageal stent that was implanted inside of a man.
 According to the man, sometime after the stent was installed, it moved.
-The man has accused a pair of doctors of having negligently failed to diagnose the stent’s movement.
+The man has accused a pair of doctors of negligently failing to diagnose stent movement.
 The man alleges that this failure resulted in the migrated stent perforating his bowel and causing him other harms.

 In relation to the alleged failure to diagnose, a medical malpractice lawsuit has been filed by the man and his wife.
 A hospital and the two above-mentioned doctors are named as defendants in this lawsuit.